 Tegus learn quickly and are very intelligent.
 They also possess sharp teeth and strong jaws.
 You should consider all of these factors when constructing your habitat, as they are known to escape from their enclosures quite frequently.

 Tegus have sharp teeth, claws, and a powerful bite.
 As with most reptiles, if not handled regularly, they can become aggressive and may not be as comfortable with their handler.
 If threatened, they can bite.
 It is important that you pay close attention to your Tegu and handle it regularly.
 The more you do so, the better chance you have of keeping your Tegu tame and comfortable around people.Black and White Tegus are smaller than their Argentine counterparts, but they are not as tame.
 Where the Argentinue Tegu is large and at the top of its food chain, the Tegu is not, therefor it is naturally more skittish and defensive.

 From nose to the tip of their tail, Gold Tegus can get up to 2-3.
 Tegus have been known to live for 15 to 20 years in the wild.
 Well cared for Tegus could possibly live longer in captivity.

 Gold Tegus originate from the South American country of Columbia.

-The Black and Gold Tegu or Gold Tegu for short was previously named Tupinambis nigropunctatus but has been renamed to Tupinambis teguixin , and is one of the four sub species of Tupinambis Lizards.
+The Black and White Tegu or Tegu for short was previously named Tupinambis nigropunctatus but has been renamed to Tupinambis teguixin , and is one of the four sub species of Tupinambis Lizards.